janbridley/janbridley/README.md

  <!--- Style for the block above is based on the excellent profile at https://github.com/hedyhli/hedyhl --->

-Here are a few visualizations that make use of code I've developed!
+Here are a few visualizations that make use of code I've contributed to or developed!

 TODO: self assembly of octahedra?
 At constant density